Just Like Home

 Clever and Chic

 There are so many clever things to help organize these days.
 I was going to recommend bed risers as they can give students extra storage space under their bed (perhaps an under-the-bed box or some plastic drawers at the least), but it is listed on the UCF Housing site under items not to bring.
 There are ways to raise the beds though, which will be explained when you see them.
+Recently we came across Dorm Room Bed Skirt Panels which are long and can cover all the junk that ends up getting stored below the bed.
 Some kids like to put a mini-fridge under there too.
 There are fun ottomans that provide both storage and extra seating space for when their friends come to hang out.
 Check to see if the dorm provides a hutch over their desk, but if not they can be bought easily too.
 They will need a place for their books, printer (if they bring, but really, there are so many places to print and ink is so expensive, it may not be worth it), a desk lamp, or even microwave or coffee maker (unless they are living in apartment style and the kitchen items can go in the kitchen).
 There are clever little shelves that attach to the side of the bed that are rather useful to hold their phone, glasses, drinks, etc.

 Most girls really like to jazz it up and why not?
 If possible suggest they check with their roommate before you begin your multiple shopping trips Together they may decide on specific colors or a theme.
 My daughter has turned to Etsy to purchase many of her dorm decor from tapestries to wall art, from decorative pillows to a hanging light photo display.
 Etsy is a great place to shop as many items are more reasonably priced than the national retailers and they have unique items.
 Simply search dorm decor and start your search.
 It can be difficult to hang things because they will have to sign something after the move-in inspection, but no worries; because Command hooks have you covered.
 They have many pretty, as well as functional, things.
 Candles are not allowed in the dorms, but there are many great led candles out there now.
 Area rugs also warm up a room, particularly since the floors are either cold linoleum or drab carpet.